ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-How to Build a Scaleable Movie App Using Jetpack Compose, Clean Architecture, and Dependency… - <a href="https://medium.com/@aamaulanabola10/how-to-build-a-scaleable-movie-app-using-jetpack-compose-clean-architecture-and-dependency-79224b0d7a79" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Asynchronous Programming in Dart - <a href="https://medium.com/@ahmedgreynoon/getting-started-with-asynchronous-programming-in-dart-765bd9dc490b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aa Maulana`**
+✍️ **posted by `Ahmed Greynoon`**

-<blockquote>Building scalable and maintainable Android applications using Jetpack compose and Clean Architecture</blockquote>
+<blockquote>Last article, we covered the foundational concepts of the asynchronous programming model, and we learned that synchronous programming in…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>